Carnegie Mellon University

 Interested students should send an email to Professor Gomez and include information about your interests in this project.

-84-198, Research Training: Institute for Politics and Strategy
+84-198, Research Training at the Carnegie Mellon Institute for Strategy and Technology

 Section A, Professor John Chin

 John Chin is seeking research assistants for one or more political science research projects.
-One project involves reading historical narratives of coups since World War II and coding data for an article on types of ambiguous evidence in the Colpus coup dataset and uncertainties over what is a coup.
-A second project involves research and writing for an Historical Dictionary of Modern Assassinations cataloging all attempts to kill dictators and democratically-elected leaders since World War II.
+One project involves investigating the sordid post-World War II history of coup plots (conspiracies to depose leaders that are not actually attempted, perhaps because the regime discovered and thwarted them).
+A second project involves research and writing historical narratives coup attempts before World War II.
+A third project involves coding data on U.S. Joint Military Exercises since the 1970s.
 Other projects related to self-coups, democratic backsliding, and/or civil resistance and nonviolent revolutions may be available upon inquiry.

 85-198, Research Training in Psychology